Dedicated to Education

-Educators for Antiracism is an educator's resource for the practical tools needed to inform and support the work of creating antiracist classrooms, schools, districts, and teacher education programs.
-We are a new nonprofit organization (in the process of receiving our tax exempt status).
-We are guided by a conviction that educators have an important role in the work towards racial equity in the United States and abroad.
-Our work consists of the following: (1) producing webinars and an annual conference, (2) developing research, (3) developing new educator resources, especially where gaps exist, and (4) reviewing and promoting excellent educator antiracism resources, books, and programs.
+Educators for Antiracism is an educator's source for the practical tools needed to inform, support, and carry out the work of creating antiracist classrooms, schools, districts, and teacher education programs.
+We are a bridge between the educators doing the work, communities of color, and scholars who can point us towards sound, best practices.
+Our work consists of the following: (1) producing webinars and an annual conference, (2) developing research, (3) developing new educator resources, and (4) reviewing and promoting excellent educator antiracism resources, books, and programs.

 Dr. Kandice Sumner